NO HIDDEN CHARGES

 There are several reasons why many people choose not to use their home address as their registered office address.
 They may want to keep the details private, or create a more professional image.

-Coddan Formations Agent can therefore provide you with a choice of premium registered office addresses for the public record, removing the need to use your home address.
+Coddan can therefore provide you with a choice of premium registered office addresses for the public record, removing the need to use your home address.
 Additionally, we can also provide options for directors' service addresses.

-Who will be your company director and shareholder?
+Who will be your director and shareholder?

-You know that your company needs at least one director and shareholder, which can be you.
+You know that your organisation needs at least one director and shareholder, which can be you.
 You may even wish to act as secretary.
 However, as stated by the Companies Act 2006, the director's residential address must be disclosed to the Companies Registrar.
 Many directors use a residential address as a service address.

 Whenever a residential address isn't used, Companies House will need to know the alternative service address, which will be made available on public record.
 With the help of Coddan's legal business address service, you can establish an alternative address as your official business base.

 After you have completed the above steps, you will be required to make a credit or debit card payment using our secure form.
-We also accept postal orders, cheques and bank transfers as well as Western Union and Moneygram payments.
+We also accept postal orders, cheques and bank transfers as well as Western Union and MoneyGram payments.